 Once upon a time, too much TV felt like the worst, laziest kind of parenting you could do – a sign of lost values, a sad replacement for books and board games.

 And, well, it’s probably still a little bit true.
 But lo – now there’s a ‘Worse Thing To Fret About‘.

 We’ve moved on to peak individual-device-land, where everyone has their heads firmly fixed downwards watching something else by themselves, and any chat is reserved for someone on your contacts list.

 As the mother of a few pre-teens, two primary kids and another one nursery-aged, I want to champion a return to those halcyon days of communal TV-watching that I remember from my childhood.

 Everyone in pyjamas, some with wine, some with milk, lights low, radiators and dogs and cushions aplenty.

-A word of warning – I’ve decided (well, me and the research – wouldn’t want to take all the credit) that watching violence is no good for kids, but a bit of tasteful, consensual, non-graphic sexy bits won’t do them much harm.
+A word of warning – I’ve decided (well, me and the research – wouldn’t want to take all the credit) that watching violence is no good for kids, but a bit of tasteful, consensual, kissing, and more, bits won’t do them much harm.